-Management's Discussion and Analysis For the nine months ended December 31, 2022 and 2021
+Management's Discussion and Analysis For the years ended March 31, 2023 and 2022

 Highlighted Silver Intercepts from Nevada King's 2021 Drilling

 Atlanta historically produced approximately 110,000 ounces of gold and 800,000 ounces of silver from 1,500,000 tons between 1975 and 1985 with a recoverable silver grade of about 17 g/t.
 Geologically, most of the higher-grade portions of silver were mined around the EAF and immediately to the east of this fault.